dhmquan/beautiful-jekyll/_posts/2018-02-04-good-design.md

 ## Why is it great?

 The design works on a single valuable observation: that the aisles on either sides of each bookcase are not occupied all the time.
 This means that if we can eliminate these often un-used space, we could reclaim a lot of storage *affordance* for the bookcases.

+The handles on the side of each bookcase has a circular design that informs users to use a turn motion on them, so they serve as effective *signifiers*.
+It is however not clear that the green pin helps lock the bookcase in place - a potential design shortfall.

+Finally, the bookcases provide instant *feedback* (moving left/right) when the handle is turned, and the direction of handle turning *maps* intuitively to the direction of the bookcase movement.